Haydnspass/fit3Dcspline/README.md

 experimental PSFs of different modality and correct for depth induce aberrations.

 # Requirements
+  - Matlab R2016a or newer
+The GPU fitter requires:
   - Microsoft Windows 7 or newer, 64-bit
-  - Matlab R2016a or newer
   - CUDA capable graphics card, minimum Compute Capability 3.0
-  - CUDA 8 compatible graphics driver (for GeForce products 378.66 or later)
+  - CUDA 8 compatible graphics driver (for GeForce products 378.66 or later) The CPU version also runs on macOS

 # How to run
 Example code is avalible in file **example_3D_fit.m**.
 The required 3D image stacks for the demo code can be found in the folder **data**.

 # Contact
-For any questions / comments about this software, please contact [Ries Lab](http://rieslab.de/).
+For any questions / comments about this software, please contact [Ries Lab](https://www.embl.de/research/units/cbb/ries/index.html).

 # Copyright and Software License
 Copyright (c) 2017 Ries Lab, European Molecular Biology Laboratory, Heidelberg.